EasyCorp/EasyAdminBundle/README.md

 ### Step 4: Prepare the Web Assets of the Bundle

-This bundles includes several CSS, JavaScript and font files which are used in the backend interface, Execute the following command to make those assets available in your Symfony application:
+This bundle includes several CSS, JavaScript and font files which are used in the backend interface.
+Execute the following command to make those assets available in your Symfony application:

 ```cli